Severe Thunderstorm Warning issued for Chemung, Tioga by NWS - News Break

 Severe Thunderstorm Warning issued for Chemung, Tioga by NWS

-Effective: 2021-07-09 15:27:00 EDT Expires: 2021-07-09 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 15:12:00 EDT Expires: 2021-07-09 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Heavy rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Chemung; Tioga A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR SOUTHEASTERN CHEMUNG...SOUTHWESTERN TIOGA AND NORTHEASTERN BRADFORD COUNTIES At 327 PM EDT, a severe thunderstorm was located over Ulster, or near Athens, moving southeast at 30 mph.
+Target Area: Chemung; Tioga The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Southeastern Chemung County in central New York Southwestern Tioga County in central New York Northeastern Bradford County in northeastern Pennsylvania * Until 345 PM EDT. * At 312 PM EDT, a severe thunderstorm was located near Chemung, moving southeast at 30 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Chemung, Barton, Sayre, Waverly, Athens, Towanda, Wysox, Litchfield, Sheshequin and Ulster.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Chemung, Barton, Sayre, Waverly, Athens, Towanda, Ridgebury, Wysox, Litchfield and Sheshequin.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0